abadid/cmsc424-spring2018/project7/README.md

 4. Set the SPARKHOME environment variable: `export SPARKHOME=/vagrant/spark-2.3.0-bin-hadoop2.7`
 5. Test that Spark has been successfully installed by running: `$SPARKHOME/bin/pyspark`.
 This should run the Spark Python shell, which is a REPL which you can use for prototyping your Python code (there is not a corresponding Spark shell for Java).

-**Important:** If you choose to complete this project using Java, make sure to set your `JAVA_HOME` environment variable by running the following commands.
+**Important:** If you choose to complete this project using Java, make sure to set your `JAVA_HOME` environment variable in the virtual machine by running the following commands.
 This only needs to be done once.
 ```
 echo "export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64" >> ~/.bashrc
 source ~/.bashrc